devsaad92/platform-graft/README.md

-#GraftPlatform
+# GraftPlatform

-This platform is dedicated to help doctors and nurses organise medical records ,discuss and follow up patients situations in real time.
+This platform is dedicated to help doctors organise medical records ,discuss and follow up patients situations in real time.

 ### Technologies